If you or your child is interested in learning how to play the drums, you…

 The BaoFeng BF-F8HP is basically the upgraded, more expensive version of a previous BaoFeng ham radio.
 It has new features, like a higher power option and a 30% larger battery.
 At 10.5 inches long, it won’t get lost easily, but it’s quite slim and portable.
 With this model, BaoFeng has focused on providing a comprehensive user experience, including an in-depth manual and an exclusive concierge help service.
 If you need some extra support in your beginner ham radio experience, the BF-F8HP is a great option.
 Programming is a bit difficult on this machine, so prepare to buy a separately sold programming cable, which can be used with CHIRP software.

-2. BaoFeng UV-5R Dual Band Two Way Radio (Black)
+2. Baofeng UV-5R Two Way Radio Dual Band

 The BaoFeng UV-5R is the little brother of the BF-F8HP, and it’s a bargain.
 It doesn’t reach the same power level as the BF-F8HP, and it’s a little thicker and heavier, but at its low cost, it’s perfect for beginners.
 If you’re not totally sure you want to pursue ham radio as a hobby, buying the UV-5R will allow you to try it out without any major financial investment.
 Unfortunately, the UV-5R predates BaoFeng’s emphasis on customer care, so it doesn’t come with the comprehensive user manual (but you can download the BF-F8HP one online).
 As with the BF-F8HP, expect to buy a programming cable separately.

-The Yaesu FT-60R is a ham radio that takes things a step up from the BaoFeng and Quansheng models.
+The Yaesu FT-65R is a ham radio that takes things a step up from the BaoFeng and Quansheng models.
 It receives and transmits signals within larger ranges, meaning that you’ll be more likely to connect with other users quickly.
-This radio offers a thousand memory channels, an NOAA Weather Alert function, and the capacity to receive emergency channels in 800-900 Mhz.
+This radio offers many features including versatile scanning capabilities such as programmable memory scan, VFO scan, WX channels with Severe Weather alert, Automatic Range Transponder System, Automatic Power off feature.
 It’s compact and durable, with an aluminum body that can survive in the wilderness.
 If you’re an outdoorsy amateur radio user, this may be the machine for you!

 5. TYT MD-380 – DMR/Moto TRBO Ham Radio